aws-samples/aws-cloud-and-hybrid-operations-workshop/episode-04-step-01-enable-patch.md

 1. Open the AWS Systems Manager console at https://console.aws.amazon.com/systems-manager/.
 1. In the navigation pane, choose [**Patch Manager**](https://console.aws.amazon.com/systems-manager/patch-manager).
-1. On the **Dashboard** tab you can review the compliance status of the EC2 instances created.
+1. On the **Dashboard** tab you can review the compliance status of the managed EC2 instances created.

     ![](/media/patch-dashboard.png)

+### Install missing updates

+Depending on the release date of the AMI used

 ### Export patch results

 Patch Manager supports the ability to generate patch compliance reports for your instances and save the report in an Amazon S3 bucket of your choice, in .csv format.
 Then, using a tool like [Amazon QuickSight](https://docs.aws.amazon.com/quicksight/latest/user/), you can analyze the patch compliance report data.
 You can generate a patch compliance report for a single instance, or for all instances in your account.
 You can generate a one-time report on demand, or set up a schedule for reports to be created automatically.
 You can also specify an Amazon Simple Notification Service topic to provide notifications when a report is generated.
 For reference after this workshop, see [Generating CSV patch compliance reports](https://docs.aws.amazon.com/systems-manager/latest/userguide/patch-compliance-reports-to-s3.html).

-### Install missing updates

 ## Next Section